hamzahamayun1234/cats-dogs-classification-CNN/README.md

 # cats-dogs-classification-CNN

 ## Task
-We are focussed on image classification problem.
+We are focused on image classification problem.
 We are given 25000 images of labelled cats vs dogs and we are tasked with classifying the test data - which is 12500 unlabelled images.

 ## Models Used